-Works are currently being completed for the level crossing removal and new elevated Clayton station will result in additional parklands under the elevated rail corridor.
-In particular, community open space and recreation infrastructure is planned in the area west of Centre Road, which will address some of the shortfall of open space provision in the south of the precinct.
+Works are currently being completed for the level crossing removal and The new elevated rail line near Clayton station will result in additional parklands under the elevated rail corridor.
+In particular, provides additional community open-space and recreation infrastructure including hard surface courts and walking paths. -Whilst this area has some community function it is not considered public open space as, inaccordance with the Metro Open Space Strategy definition it is encumbered land that is "under a transport corridor." is planned in the area west of Centre Road, which will address some of the shortfall of open space provision in the south of the precinct.